Blueberries

 - Toss them in hot oatmeal cereal, Berry Banana Baked Oatmeal, or cooked quinoa for breakfast

-- Use them to make homemade blueberry syrup
+- Use them to make homemade syrup

 - Toss them in plain Greek yogurt with a little honey

-- Toss in salads like this Beet Kale Quinoa Salad, Broccoli Detox Salad, House Salad, Blueberry Chicken Salad, Spinach Berry Antioxidant Salad, Summer Berry Salad and Arugula Berry Salad
+- Toss in salads like this Beet Kale Quinoa Salad, Broccoli Detox Salad, House Salad, Blueberry Chicken Salad, Spinach Berry Antioxidant Salad, Summer Berry Salad and Berry Arugula Salad.

 - Eat them by the handful as a healthy snack